STELLA-LYE/tp/docs/DeveloperGuide.md

 2. The `TutorsContactsPro` then does preliminary processing to the user input and creates a new `FindCommandParser`.

-3. The `FindCommandParser` then parses the user input and check whether all the input attributes are present by checking the presence of the prefixes.
+3. The `FindCommandParser` then parses the user input and checks whether the required `KEYWORD` is present.
-   It also checks whether the command is in the correct format and ensures that there are no multiples of prefixes.
-In this case, the required prefix and attribute can be any of the `Person`'s attribute, such as  `n/NAME` or `a/ACADEMIC MAJOR`. <br> <br> At this stage, if none of the prefixes are present or the input contains multiple prefixes, `ParseException` would be thrown.

 4. If the required `KEYWORD` is present, `FindCommandParser` will then call the `ParserUtil#parseName()` to check for the validity of the input `NAME`. <br>